 Not at all.
 Everything in Empathy is explained in simple, easy-to-understand language without all the legalese and technical jargon.
 And any important terms that need to be defined can be found in our helpful in-app glossary.

 Empathy is not an accounting or law firm and not a financial advisor, and we cannot replace the services of a lawyer, an accountant, or a financial planner.
-Our guidance is meant to help you understand the ins and out of the systems you may be dealing with, but we are not able to give individualized financial, legal, or tax advice.
+Our guidance is meant to help you understand the ins and outs of the systems you may be dealing with, but we are not able to give individualized financial, legal, or tax advice.
 (Please see our Terms of Service for more details.)
 We can, however, help you search for professionals in your area whenever you need them.

-Empathy is committed to ensuring that your data is and will always be safe, secure, and private.
+Empathy is committed to ensuring that your data is and always will be safe, secure, and private.
 We use bank-level 256-bit encryption to store and transmit data over the internet, and your most private information is protected behind two-factor authentication including your own private PIN code.

-While the Helpline experts can give you general guidance and information about legal and financial matters, they are not legal or accounting professionals and cannot provide you with specific legal or financial advice.
-They will be happy to help find the perfect local professional for you and your family.
+While the Care Specialists can assist with general guidance and information about legal and financial matters, they are not legal or accounting professionals, and cannot provide you with specific legal or financial advice.
+(Please see our Terms of Service for more details.)